Study Abroad Programs

 1. Research locations and universities.Start by thinking about what you’re planning to study and the countries that interest you.
 Then research the universities in that country, by comparing rankings, course offerings, and admission requirements for international students.

 2. Choose a program.
-There are many ways to study abroad, but the two most popular options are direct enrollment and third-party programs.
-With direct enrollment, you can apply through your home university and let their program facilitate the process, or directly enroll into a university overseas.
-Although a more costly route, a third-party provider can provide you with extra support with visas and the application process, arrange your housing, and even organize travel excursions.
+The two most popular ways to study abroad are by direct enrollment and third-party programs.
+With direct enrollment, you can apply through your home university or directly enroll into a university overseas.
+A third-party provider offers extra support by handling your visas, assisting with the application process, arranging housing, and organizing travel excursions.

 3. Prepare your application.
-While requirements may vary depending on the university, in order to study abroad, you’ll typically need to complete an application form, submit copies of your transcript and letters of recommendation, and write a personal statement.
+While requirements may vary depending on the university, you’ll typically need to complete an application form, submit copies of your transcript and letters of recommendation, and write a personal statement.

 4. Apply for a visa.
 Once you’ve been accepted into your program, depending on the country, you may need to apply for a student visa.